gnagel/pre-commit-golang-kustomize/README.md

-# pre-commit-golang-kustomize
+# pre-commit-kustomize
-Pre-commit hook for running kustomize
+Pre-commit hook for running kustomize from your native system

-pre-commit hook which runs kustomize with `go get ...`.

 ## Example of .pre-commit-config.yaml that verifies that 3 overlays are not broken